Dale Willman

-In 2010-2011 Willman was a Fulbright Program grantee.
+In 2010 to 2011, Willman was a Fulbright Program grantee.
 He was the co-founder, co-publisher and managing editor of Saratoga Wire, a full-service on-line newspaper serving Saratoga Springs, New York until May 2014.
 Willman formerly produced podcasts for Slate.Com; and he has been an adjunct professor at Skidmore College in Saratoga Springs, New York.
-He worked for NPR (National Public Radio) for more than 10 years as a news anchor, reporter, producer and editor.
+He has worked for NPR (National Public Radio) for more than 20 years as a news anchor, reporter, producer and editor.
 He has also worked for CBS and CNN, and has anchored news for WCBS (AM) in New York and WTOP-FM (formerly WTOP-AM) in Washington, D.C.

 The focus of his Fulbright was noted British naturalist Alfred Russel Wallace and Wallace's work in what is now Indonesia and Malaysia.
 Willman spent 10 months in Indonesia teaching journalism and researching Wallace, the most prominent naturalist of the 19th century.
 Wallace is considered the father of the scientific discipline now known as Biogeography.

 Background

 Born in Jamestown, New York, Willman grew up in Ohio, first in Oberlin but in his teens his family moved to Smithville, where he graduated from high school.
 Willman began his broadcasting career in Wooster, Ohio at WWST AM-FM when he was 17.
 After a year in Wooster, he moved on to radio stations in Canton and Steubenville, Ohio before spending almost ten years in Columbus, Ohio.
-In 1986 he moved to Washington D.C., where he began working as a production assistant on National Public Radio’s Morning Edition.
+In 1986, he moved to Washington D.C., where he began working as a production assistant on National Public Radio’s Morning Edition.
 He later served as a newscaster, special events anchor, editor and producer during his years working at NPR.

 When the first Gulf War began in January 1991, Willman provided newscasts from London for NPR for several months.
 These were the only newscasts ever produced by NPR to have originated from another country.
 While in London he also reported on several attacks by the Irish Republican Army, most notably their attack on No. 10 Downing Street.
 His London newscasts were cited in NPR’s receipt of the 1991 Alfred I. duPont–Columbia University Award for Excellence in Broadcast Journalism.
 Willman also shared in a Peabody Award as producer of the most popular entry in the public radio series, Lost and Found Sound, broadcast by NPR's All Things Considered.
 The story focused on CKLW.

 In 1991, Willman became morning host for Monitor Radio.
 His work was carried by more than 200 radio stations in the U.S., and was heard on shortwave radio around the world.
-In 1993 he left monitor over a highly publicized ethical dispute.
+In 1993 he left Monitor over a highly publicized ethical dispute.